Arielgess/UAV_classification/README.md

 ## Abstract

 Welcome to my project!\
-This was the final project of my Masters degree, advised by Dr. Alon Kipnis.\
+This was the final project completing my Masters degree, advised by Dr. Alon Kipnis.\
 Its goal was to classify flying objects (bird, airplane, UAV or static) with specific attention to detecting unmanned aerial vehicles (UAVs).\
 The data at our disposal is the flight trajectories data of the objects, extracted from a tracking device.\
 The project included an initial phase of processing and feature extraction for evaluating baseline methods (DT, RF, XGB, SVM, MLP).\